WordPress Developer Educator

 I personally review all applications myself.

 When meeting people at events, they often compliment our products, but at least as often they swoon over the articles we put out every week.
-Developers love our blog.
+Developers love our content.
 We put a lot of time and energy into producing high quality content specifically for them.
 It’s almost like another product to us.

 You enjoy writing.
 The writing process enables you to do your best thinking.
 You have extensive experience publishing technical content and have received praise for it from developers.